ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 3. Based on the data, U.S GDP does not seem to be a major influence on the decreaing Air Pollutants AQIs

-## Other Factors to Consider
+## Limitations
 Note: Due to time constraints the scope of this preject was limited to a focus on U.S data.
-In addition, we limited the "potential influence on aqi levels" discussion to an analysis of GDP's potential influence.
+In addition, we limited the "potential influences on aqi levels" discussion to an analysis of GDP's potential influence.

 ### Analyses to consider: